calum74/mandelbrot-qt/README.md

 *Insert picture here*

-MandelbrotQt is an desktop application to explore the Mandelbrot set.
+MandelbrotQt is a desktop application to explore the Mandelbrot set.
 If you just want to look at fractals, go to the Downloads section.

 I wrote it because there didn't seem to be many good options for MacOS, and also because it's a fun learning experience.